 Males are unknown.
 Females have at least the base of the hind femora completely black on at least one face.
 Entirely black body with pale labrum, clypeus in part, tibiae, tarsi in part and the apices of the femora.
 The wing venation in this species is unstable and anomolies are common.
 See LIston et al, 2019.

-Larvae mine the leaves of wood anemones and naturalised wood ginger.
+Endophytus anemones larvae mine the leaves of wood anemones and naturalised wood ginger.

 Size: 3 - 4mm